 Ford and Chrysler perpetually faced the same problem: GM.
 More specifically, the mid-upper brands at GM, which perpetually dominated the charts.
 The Ford and Plymouth brands could give Chevy a real run for the money, but otherwise made very few serious dents against the Pontiac-Olds-Buick-Cadillac juggernaut.
 Ford made its one and only really serious attack in the 1957 – 1960 period, and staggered out, bloodied and blood-let.

-Ford’s very ambitious mid-fifties plan was to go mano-a-mano against GM, with five full divisions against theirs: Ford, Edsel, Mercury, Lincoln and Continental.
-I don’t have to tell this crowd how that turned out, but let’s just stick to how Mercury was involved and battered.
+Ford’s very ambitious mid-fifties plan was to go mano-a-mano against GM, with five full divisions against theirs: Ford, Edsel, Mercury, Lincoln and Continental; I don’t have to tell this crowd how that turned out, but let’s just stick to how Mercury was involved and battered.
 Although Mercury survived, it was never a really serious player again.

 With the crash of Edsel and the whole ambitious Ford scheme, for 1961 Mercury went back to what it would remain to the end of its days: a slightly tarted up Ford.
 At least the 1963-1964 reverse-slanted rear window Breezeway models looked a bit different than the Fords; this 1961 Meteor 800 requires a closer look to distinguish it from the Galaxie.
 Pretty sad indeed.

-This 1961 lives the life a of a daily driver for its owner, who used to live few blocks down the street from us.
+This 1961 lives the life a of a daily driver for its owner, who used to live a few blocks down the street from us.
 It’s fun to see it coming and going, although I imagine $4.00 gas may have something to do with not seeing as much anymore.
 Or maybe like so many of the vintage daily drivers, it succumbed to a malady and is awaiting the time, energy, parts or money before its burble once again graces our neighborhood.

 I know this one has a V8, as its fairly hard-driving owner makes all too clear.
 Normally, one would never have to even consider whether a full-sized Mercury had a V8 or not.
-But here’s an interesting trivia fact to add to your list to impress your friends: the 1961 and 1961 big Mercuries were the only years ever when a six was even available.
+But here’s an interesting trivia fact to add to your list to impress your friends: the 1961 and 1962 big Mercurys were the only years ever when a six was even available.
 Mercury was deeply associated with being a slightly more flashy and powerful V8 Ford from day one in 1939, and never again would a six sully the biggest RWD Mercuries again.

 That does make this 1961 a serious low point in the Mercury story; helps make everything afterward look a bit more cheerful, eh?
 Good thing then, because this one sure looks like it could use a bit of cheering up.